 This is a favorable trend for industries, but it comes with a requirement for cleantech companies to differentiate or see their growth squeezed.
 And, real differentiation is something that’s been hard to come by in the cleantech space.

 - CEOs with technical backgrounds (financing and engineering) want hard-and-fast numbers from marketing differentiation, which is naturally resistant to cause-and-effect quantification.

-- Most cleantech firms sell B2B industrial products and services, the sort of sales that have historically been driven almost entirely by sales staffs.
+- Most cleantech companies sell B2B industrial products and services, the sort of sales that have historically been driven almost entirely by sales staff.

 - The focus on dropping costs has produced a cost-first mentality in marketing.

 Commoditization is why most domestic air travel sucks.
 The customer base is buying on price first and foremost, so airline profitability relies on packing planes with bodies, and packing bodies into small spaces.
 Airlines get away with it by delivering people from Point A to Point B without spilling soda on too many laps.

 What is Commoditization?

 At the dawn of every large industry, one unique product or service catalyzed an entire competitive field of companies.
 In the early stage of cleantech, each company offered a different quality, cost, purpose or other meaningful differentiator.
 But as an industry matures, those traits that once distinguished each item or service begin to blur together, making brand distinction harder (and more important) to maintain.